rochitjc/Sales-Data-Analysis/README.md

 ## Project Background

 SuperMart, established in 2018, is a U.S.-based national retailer specializing in office supplies, furniture, and technology products.
-It serves both businesses and individual consumers through  offline channel.
+It serves both businesses and individual consumers through an  offline channel.
 The company has accumulated a rich dataset encompassing sales, product performance, and regional trends.

 As a data analyst at SuperMart, this project analyzes sales data from 2020 to 2023 to uncover patterns, identify risks, and recommend actions that can optimize sales strategy, product assortment, and regional focus.

 ---
+##  Tools Used
+- Excel (Data Cleaning & Exploration)
+- Tableau (Dashboard Creation)

 ##  Focus Areas